nwafdes/Sahaba-Labs/README.md

 ## Available Labs

 *   **Vulnerable-ASG**: A scenario demonstrating a vulnerable Auto Scaling Group configuration.
 See the `Scenario.md` file within the `Vulnerable-ASG` directory for more details.
+*   **Vulnerable-Lambda**: A scenario demonstrating a Server-Side Request Forgery (SSRF) vulnerability in an AWS Lambda function allowing file reads.
+See the `Scenario.md` file within the `Vulnerable-Lambda` directory for more details.
+*   **EC2-Privesc-UserData**: A scenario demonstrating EC2 privilege escalation by abusing `ec2:ModifyInstanceAttribute` to overwrite instance user data.
+See the `Scenario.md` file within the `EC2-Privesc-UserData` directory for more details.

 ## How to Use